wooningeire/plover-dicts/README.md

 `&` is used exclusively for entry to/exit from the orthographic spelling system.

 ## Dictionaries
-Located in `./user-dicts/` relative to Plover AppData directory
+Located in `./dicts/` relative to Plover AppData directory

 Dictionary | Desc
 -|-
 🡳 *`downloads/movement.modal`* | [Kaoffie/Aerick's movement modal dictionary](https://github.com/aerickt/steno-dictionaries/blob/main/movement.modal)
-`user.json` | The inner machinations of my mind `numberkey-proper-nouns-user.json` | User entries that experimentally use the `#` key for proper words and initialisms `underscore-symbols-and-text-commands.json` | Main list of entries that experimentally use the `_` key for symbols and text commands<br /><ul><li>`*G` suffix for Greek letter fingerspelling, `*PG` for uppercase</li></ul>
+`user.json` | The inner machinations of my mind `underscore-symbols-and-text-commands.json` | Main list of entries that experimentally use the `_` key for symbols and text commands<br /><ul><li>`*G` suffix for Greek letter fingerspelling, `*PG` for uppercase</li></ul>
 `skeletal.json` | Brief-like skeletal entries that contain each syllable of the translated word(s) `numberkey-proper-nouns.json` | Main list of entries that use the `#` key for proper nouns and initialisms